dialoa/imagify/README.md

 --------------------------------------------------------------------

 Imagify turns selected LaTeX elements into images in non-LaTeX/PDF output.
+It also allows you to use `.tex` or `.tikz` elements as image sources files, which is useful to create cross-referenceable figures with [Pandoc-crossref][] or [Quarto][].

-It tries to match the document's LaTeX output settings (fonts, LaTeX packages, etc.) by default.
-Its rendering options are extensively configurable, and different rendering options can be used for different elements.
-It can embed its images within HTML files or provide them as separate image files.
+By default, Imagify tries to match the document's LaTeX output settings (fonts, LaTeX packages, etc.).
+Its rendering options otherwise extensively configurable, and different rendering options can be used for different elements.
+It can embed its images within HTML output or provide them as separate image files.

-Requirements: Pandoc or Quarto, a LaTeX installation with the `latexmk` and `dvisvgm` tools.
+Requirements: [Pandoc][] or [Quarto][], a LaTeX installation (with `dvisvgm` and, recommended, `latexmk`, which are included in common LaTeX distributions).

 Limitations:

-* So far designed with HTML output in mind, LaTeX to SVG conversion.
+* So far designed with HTML output in mind, LaTeX to SVG conversion, and LaTeX/PDF outputs with separate `.tikz` or `.tex` files as image sources.
   In other output formats, the images will be inserted or linked as PDFs and may display in wrong sizes or not at all.
 * Embedding within HTML output isn't compatible with Pandoc's